 Venezuela: An oil refinery fire kills some 500 people and destroys the town of Lagunillas.

 Peace Offers: Adolf Hitler joins the Allies in rejecting the offer of mediation by the royal houses of Belgium and Holland.

 German/Swedish Relations: Trade talks between Sweden and Germany are broken off.

 Polish/British Relations: General Sikorski and Foreign Minister Zaleski arrive in London for talks.

 German Opposition: Continued turmoil in the provinces of Bohemia and Moravia (former Czechoslovakia).

-Holocaust: The President of Lódz joins other jurisdictions and mandates that Jews wear Yellow Star of David armbands.
-In addition, the Nazis burn to the ground the city's Great Synagogue of Łódź.
+Holocaust: The President of Lódz joins other jurisdictions and mandates that Jews wear the Yellow Star of David armbands.
+In addition, the Germans burn to the ground the city's Great Synagogue of Łódź.

 |Admiral Byrd's snow cruiser loaded for its voyage to the Antarctic.|

 November 1939November 1, 1939: The Jet Flies Again

 November 6, 1939: First Dogfight